 “ShipBob’s analytics tool is also really cool.
 It helps us a lot with planning inventory reorders, seeing when SKUs are going to run out, and we can even set up email notifications so that we’re alerted when a SKU has less than a certain quantity left.
 There is a lot of value in their technology.”

 To transport raw materials seamlessly and efficiently with minimal damage in transit, it’s often a good idea to leave it to the professionals and get a 3PL company to help you move your inventory through the supply chain.

-With powerful proprietary software and dozens of fulfillment centers, ShipBob makes it easier to manage your inventory throughout the entire supply chain.
+With powerful proprietary software and dozens of fulfilment centres, ShipBob makes it easier to manage your inventory throughout the entire supply chain.

-ShipBob also helps you optimize your physical inventory management, with teams of warehouse professionals to receive, store, and organize your inventory at the SKU level.
+ShipBob also helps you optimise your physical inventory management, with teams of warehouse professionals to receive, store, and organise your inventory at the SKU level.
 Moreover, by keeping accurate records of your inventory, you can streamline the accounting process at the end of a given accounting period.

 For businesses importing inventory from China, FrieghtBob significantly reduces transit time to 15-30 days.
 Under this managed freight program, inventory is loaded onto faster ships and gets it to you 2x faster than comparable LCL products.

 Request more information about how ShipBob can assist you in storing and managing your inventory by clicking the button below.